-

 What makes DevOps hard is not that any one of these concepts is incredibly complicated by itself, but that there are so many concepts to master—and you have to connect them all together just right.
 The TLS certificate must be configured just right, or your users will get scary errors that prevent them from accessing your website; your deployment pipeline must be configured just right, or your team won’t be able to deploy; your database backup must be set up just right, or you are at risk of data loss, and if you lose all your data, you may go out of business entirely.
 DevOps is remarkable combination of an incredibly broad surface area, but also one where you have to sweat every single detail, for either you get everything connected together correctly, or nothing works at all.

 I often use the analogy of a box of cables: you reach into the box, hoping to pull out just one cable, but you inevitably end up pulling out a giant mess where everything is tangled together.
-Unfortunately, that’s the state of DevOps today: it’s a relatively new industry, the tools and techniques we have just aren’t that mature, and it often feels like everything is broken and frustrating and hopelessly tangled.
+Unfortunately, that’s the state of DevOps today.
+It’s a relatively new industry, the tools and techniques we have just aren’t that mature, and it often feels like everything is broken and frustrating and hopelessly tangled.

 My hope in this blog post series is, as much as I can, to untangle this mess of cables for you.
 To show you that these are, in fact, separate cables—separate concepts—that, in isolation, are something you can readily understand, begin to work with, and ultimately become proficient in.